makrai/notes/qui22-core-human-value-dataset.md

     where they come from, as shown in Figure 1
   * The closer/distant any two values in either direction around the circle, the more similar/antagonistic their underlying motivations are; the more
+  * ie the pursuit of some value may result in accordance/conflict with another one
   * why ten? an arbitrary convenience.
 It is reasonable to partition the value
     * A refinement of the theory (Schwartz+ 2012), partitions the same continuum into 19 more narrowly defined values that permit more precise